Shikaga/PitchBlackAnalysis/index.md

 But even so, there is a certain level of rapport that Riddick has with this alien dog that surpasses anything that he has with any of the other humans in the film.

 Hollywood has a very limited number of options for dogs however, and anyone who seen their share of films could have told you that the dog was not long for this world.
-"Evil people kill dogs", is one of the biggest tropes in Hollywood, and it seems as though the film wants to villainise Santana much more for the killing of a dog who was attack him, than for the rape and murder of a woman at the beginning of the second act.
+"Evil people kill dogs", is one of the biggest tropes in Hollywood, and it seems as though the film wants to villainise Santana much more for the killing of a dog who was going to attack him, than for the rape and murder of a woman at the beginning of the second act.

 Balls Deep
 ----------